Compare free term life insurance quotes in minutes

 Pros

 • Term life insurance is affordable.
-It’s cheaper than other kinds of life insurance, so you can get the coverage you need at a manageable price.
+Even though 50% of non-life insurance owners cite cost as a reason they don’t have coverage, [1] term life is one of the cheapest kinds of life insurance.
+You can often get the coverage you need at a manageable price.

 • Term life is easy to manage and understand.
 Unlike permanent options like whole life insurance or universal life insurance, term life policies don’t have any complex tax implications or restrictions.